 - When your child isn’t feeling well it can be hard to get them to eat but keeping them hydrated is very important.

-- Make sure to offer them fluids frequently which can include smoothies, popsicles, Pedialyte, water, juice, etc. If your baby is under 6 months, they may only need breastmilk or formula for hydration, always check with your provider.
+- Make sure to offer them fluids frequently which can include smoothies, popsicles (or these Pedialyte popsicles!), Pedialyte, water, juice, etc. If your baby is under 6 months, they may only need breastmilk or formula for hydration, always check with your provider.

 - Give your child a relaxing bath with these bath bombs to help provide relief and comfort from cold and flu symptoms.